Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_06_maintenances/guide.en-gb.md

 ## How can I control the scheduling?

-You can change the maintenance time for your service to a time that suits you better.
+You can change the maintenance schedule for your service to a slot that suits you better.
 For example, if your application is less busy at night, you can target that timeframe.
 Be aware that this only affects future maintenance operation scheduling, it won't reschedule already existing operations.

 ![Choose Maintenance](images/maintenancesql2.png){.thumbnail}